bektade/I2M2G/README.md

 ### Tips

-- Find username and passwords in .env file for both InfluxDB & Grafana
+- Find username and passwords in .env file for both InfluxDB & Grafana.
-- Inside InfluxDB, Use `query Builder` feature to generate Flux queries and use the query to build a dashborad in grafana.
+- You can use InfluxDB's `query Builder` feature to generate Flux queries automatically and then use the query to build a dashborad in grafana.

-- To change MQTT topic:
-    - Upadte the `env.template` file's `"MQTT_TOPIC_PREFIX"` under `"MQTT Configuration"`
-    - Upadte `telegraph.conf` with MQTT topics

-- Update `.yaml` files under `xcel_itron2mqtt>configs` to configure meter end_points
+- Update `.yaml` files under `xcel_itron2mqtt>configs` to configure meter end_points.

 ### Help